kenchase/dalen-find-allergist/README.md

 This plugin is developed for the Canadian Society of Allergy and Clinical Immunology (CSACI).
 All rights reserved.

 ## Changelog

+### Version 1.2.0

+-   **NEW**: Wild Apricot SSO integration with comprehensive user role management
+-   **NEW**: Granular access controls for wa_level users on physician profiles
+-   **NEW**: Automated capability assignment and query filtering for secure content access
+-   **NEW**: UI streamlining with hidden admin elements for simplified user experience
+-   **NEW**: Content security preventing unauthorized modifications to sensitive fields
+-   **NEW**: Profile limitation system ensuring one physician profile per wa_level user
+-   **NEW**: WA_User_Manager class for centralized user management functionality
+-   **IMPROVED**: Enhanced security with server-side validation and AJAX blocking
+-   **IMPROVED**: Optimized code structure with OOP approach and reduced redundancy
+-   **IMPROVED**: Better user experience with clean, focused admin interface for physicians

 ### Version 1.1.0